-I feel like most people seek to ‘win’ an argument when they encounter someone who has an opinion that differs from theirs (of course, this might just be my perception based on what I see on social media sites such as Reddit or Twitter where it seems as though users get increasingly hostile with one another when they encounter opinions and perspectives that differ from their own).
+I feel like most people seek to ‘win’ an argument when they encounter someone who has an opinion that differs from theirs (of course, this might just be my perception based on what I see on social media sites such as Reddit or Twitter, where it seems as though users get increasingly hostile with one another when they encounter opinions and perspectives that differ from their own).

-However, I don’t think that this is the most productive approach to take when you encounter someone who disagrees with you because you don’t need to be aggressive and hostile when you can decide to engage in dialogue instead.
+However, I don’t think that this is the most productive approach to take when you encounter someone who disagrees with you, because you don’t need to be aggressive and hostile when you can decide to engage in dialogue instead.
 For the most part, life is rather abstract and there is definitely more than a single way to interpret what’s going on around you, so why not use this to your advantage and learn and understand some new perspectives?

-Instead of trying to aggressively dominate the other person with your opinion, and arbitrarily dismiss their opinion in the process, try to understand their opinion and perspective on the matter.
-You don’t grow and evolve by arguing with others, you grow and evolve by gaining new insights, opinions and perspectives.
+Instead of trying to aggressively dominate the other person with your opinion and arbitrarily dismiss their opinion in the process, try to understand their opinion and perspective on the matter.
+You don’t grow and evolve by arguing with others, you grow and evolve by gaining new insights, opinions, and perspectives.
 Everyone has their own unique set of life experiences that prompt them to think and perceive things in a certain way, so why not use this to your advantage?
 Encourage a dialogue with those that you disagree with, even if it means just simply saying to them ‘That’s interesting, why do you feel that way?’ and then listening to what they have to say.

 While you’re listening to the other person explain their side of things, remember that just because you understand where someone is coming from and why they think what they do, it doesn’t mean that you have to agree with them nor does it mean you’re conceding defeat to them.
 It just means that you’re willing to listen to their side of things because the other party may have something for you to learn.

-People usually aren’t disagreeing with you simply for the sake of arguing or to infuriate you (of course, sometimes this might be the case, but generally it’s not why others disagree or hold a differing perspective), so don’t feel the need to react so strongly when you find someone who has an opinion and perspective that varies from yours.
+According to Releaf Medical Clinic, people usually aren’t disagreeing with you simply for the sake of arguing or to infuriate you (of course, sometimes this might be the case, but generally it’s not why others disagree or hold a differing perspective), so don’t feel the need to react so strongly when you find someone who has an opinion and perspective that varies from yours.

 - Ask the person probing questions, such as: ‘That’s interesting.
 Why do you feel that way?’